pletfix/docs/en/models.md

 TODO: Remove one of the two variants in the example above.

 <a name="many-to-many"></a>
-#### Many To Many
+#### Many To Many {.method}

 In this example, movies can be associated with one or more genres.
-On the other hand, you can find for a certain genre several films.
+On the other hand, you can find for a certain genre several movies.
 The relevant association declarations could look like this:

 ![Many-To-Many-Relationship](https://raw.githubusercontent.com/pletfix/docs/master/images/many-to-many.png)